pdf-association/pdf-issues/docs/32000-2-2020/clause10.md

 <p>
 The <i>flatness tolerance</i> controls the maximum permitted distance in device pixels between the mathematically correct path and an approximation constructed from straight line segments, as shown in "Figure 69 — Flatness tolerance".
 Flatness may be specified as the operand of the <b>i</b> operator (see "Table 56 — Graphics state operators") or as the value of the <b>FL</b> entry in a graphics state parameter dictionary (see "Table 57 — Entries in a graphics state parameter dictionary").
 <del onMouseEnter="mouseEnter(this)" data-issue="371" data-iso="approved">It shall be a positive number.</del>
-<ins onMouseEnter="mouseEnter(this)" data-issue="371" data-iso="approved">It shall be a number in the range 0 to 100 inclusive, where a value of 0 shall specify the output device’s default flatness tolerance.
+<ins onMouseEnter="mouseEnter(this)" data-issue="371" data-iso="approved">It shall be a number in the range 0 to 100 inclusive, where a value of 0 shall specify the output device's default flatness tolerance.
 The value indicates the maximum error tolerance measured in output device pixels.</ins>
 </p>

 </div>